Aspects of Love: Subsequent Productions

 The show played a limited engagement at The Joburg Theatre in Johannesburg, South Africa from May 22 to June 28, 2009.
 The touring production was re-directed by Nikolai Foster and starred Samantha Peo, Robert Finlayson, Angela Kilian and Keith Smith.

 A London revival ran at the Menier Chocolate Factory from July 15 to September 11, 2010, with new direction by Trevor Nunn.
 The cast featured Dave Willetts as George, Rosalie Craig as Giulietta, Katherine Kingsley as Rose, and Michael Arden as Alex.

 In 2012, a Dutch production toured the Netherlands, produced by Stage Entertainment.

 The new 'definitive' script was staged at The Playhouse, Whitley Bay from February to March 2014.
 Produced by Tynemouth Operatic Society, it was the first non-professional staging in the UK to use the new script and full orchestra.
 It was the first staging in the world of the new 'definitive' version by Lord Lloyd Webber, bringing together elements of several productions to present the show as he wishes to see it staged.

 In July 2018, a new revival opened at the Hope Mill Theatre, Manchester before transferring to the Southwark Playhouse London in January 2019.
 It featured Kelly Price as Rose, Felix Mosse as Alex, Jérôme Pradon as George, Madalena Alberto as Giulietta and Eleanor Walsh as Jenny.

+Second West End Revival (2023)

-A 're-imagined' West End revival, directed by Jonathan Kent and produced by Nica Burns, will open at the Lyric Theatre, London on May 12, 2023, for a limited run until November 11.
-Michael Ball, who played Alex in the original 1989 London production, will star as George, and Jamie Bogyo will be playing the role of Alex.
+A West End revival, directed by Jonathan Kent and produced by Nica Burns, opened at the Lyric Theatre, London, on May 12, 2023, for a limited run until November 11.
+On June 30, 2023 it was announced the production would close nearly three months earlier than originally planned, on August 19.
+Michael Ball, who played Alex in the original 1989 London production, starred as George, Danielle de Niese as Giulietta.
+Jamie Bogyo played the role of Alex.
+Dave Willetts was Ball’s alternate playing the role on Mondays.
+In this production Alex's song 'Love Changes Everything' was also sung by George, allowing Michael Ball to reprise his signature song from the original production.